 Introduction

-The work in this thesis aims towards the construction of a test rig to investigate the dynamic charge acceptance (DCA) properties of carbon enhanced lead-acid (PbA) batteries.
-The test rig is verified by comparative measurements of DCA in a number of different carbon enhanced Pb-A batteries together with a standard motorcycle starter battery, used as the control.
-This chapter aims to define dynamic charge acceptance (DCA) of batteries, particularly, Pb-A batteries, and show how DCA is measured.
-It will outline the rise of electric vehicle (EVs) as well what benefits batteries with a high DCA have to the EV market.
-This will be done by presenting previous research in the area as well as outlining the need to investigate the future potential of advancements in Pb-A technology.
-The test procedure used throughout testing will be present and finally this chapter will outline the thesis structure.
+The work in this thesis aims to investigate the dynamic charge acceptance (DCA) properties of carbon enhanced lead-acid (PbA) batteries, using a made for use test rig.
+The test rig is verified by comparative measurements of DCA in a number of different carbon enhanced PbA batteries together with a standard motorcycle starter battery, used as the control.
+This chapter aims to define DCA in terms of battery performance and show how it is measured.
+It will outline the rise of electric vehicles (EVs) as well as what benefits batteries with a high DCA have in the EV market.
+This will be done by presenting previous research in the area as well as outlining the need to investigate the future potential of advancements in PbA technology.
+The test procedure used throughout testing will be presented and finally this chapter will outline the thesis structure.

 The history of the automotive lead-acid battery